1944 St. Louis Browns season: Regular season

-The Browns were one of the unlikeliest pennant-winners in history; in nine out of the previous 10 seasons, they had finished in the second division.
+The Browns were one of the unlikeliest pennant-winners in history, failing to contend in nine of the previous 10 seasons.

 However, 1944 marked the peak of wartime conditions in Major League Baseball.
-The shortage of available players dragged the talent level of both major leagues down, which benefitted the St. Louis AL team.

-The 1944 Browns were relatively untouched by the military draft.
-Nine players on the roster were 34 years old or older.
-Their all-4F infield included 23-year-old shortstop Vern Stephens, who led the league in RBI (109) and was second in home runs (20).
+The shortage of available players degraded the talent level of both major leagues, benefiting the 1944 Browns who were relatively untouched by the military draft.
+Nine players were at least 34 years old and the all-4F infield included 23-year-old shortstop Vern Stephens, who led the league in RBI (109) and was second in home runs (20).

-St. Louis started the season with nine straight wins and continued to hang tough in a four-team race with Detroit, Boston, and New York.
+St. Louis started the season with nine straight wins and continued to contend in a four-team race with Detroit, Boston, and New York.
 It came down to the final week, when the Browns defeated the Yankees five times, winning the pennant by a game over Detroit.
-It was the only championship the franchise won in St. Louis; nine years later, after the 1953 season, the Browns were sold and became the Baltimore Orioles.
+It was the only championship the franchise won in St. Louis.
+Nine years later, after the 1953 season, the Browns were sold and became the Baltimore Orioles.